camiloahm/DockerTutorial/6-google-container-service/README.md

-# Using Google Compute engine instances with container-vm
+# Using Google Container Services
-This example illustrates how to run our echo server from previous examples in [Google Cloud](http://console.cloud.google.com)

-We already tried Google Flexible environments in the previous tutorial, which is a convenient way of running containerized applications, but what happens when we need to run applications that could benefit from container composition ?
-We can't really do that in flexible environments without deploying separate applications.
+We already tried Google Flexible environments in the previous tutorial.
+Now we´re going to use Kubernetes Google´s Container administrator.

 This example illustrates how to run such a scenario in the Google Cloud, as always, with just a few updates to our working app.